-Corporación Interamericana para el Financiamiento de Infraestructura, S. A. ("CIFI") was organized on August 10, 2001, under the laws of the Republic of Costa Rica and began operations in July 2002.
+Corporación Interamericana para el Financiamiento de Infraestructura, S. A. ("CIFI") was organized on August 10, 2001, under the laws of the Republic of Costa Rica, and began operations in July 2002.
 As of April 4, 2011, CIFI was legally redomiciled under the laws of the Republic of Panama.

-CIFI's business structure is based on one segment, as its primary line of business is granting loans to finance infrastructure projects in Latin America.
-However, it also offers other services such as "Advisory & Structuring", which are not evaluated as a separate segment of the CIFI's business but instead assessed in conjunction with its lending activities.
+CIFI's business structure is based on three segments, granting loans to finance infrastructure projects in Latin America, Advisory & Structuring services and Asset Management services which are evaluated as separate segments of the CIFI's business.